rwinkhart/sshyp/README.md

 What sshyp will likely do:

-- (planned v1.1.0) 2FA/MFA management (was previously not on the roadmap, but could be beneficial in reducing phone usage)
+- (planned v1.1.0) 2FA/MFA management (beneficial for reducing phone usage)
 - (planned v1.2.0) everything it already does, but also in a GUI for Linux/Haiku

 What sshyp definitely won't do: